 - Urban Crisis by Crisis Games, a crisis management game for 14-30 players lasting 3 hours

-Of these, I have only played Bring Them Home, which I thoroughly enjoyed and a review is currently in my draft blog list!
+Of these, I have only played Bring Them Home, which I thoroughly enjoyed – you can read the review here.
 In particular, Alliance may not belong in this category, as it can scale up to 100 players and is a little longer that the other two.